Hugging Face pipeline

 cuda_version

-The sample_input_data argument to log_model is completely ignored for Hugging Face models.
+The sample_input_data argument to log_model is ignored for Hugging Face models.
 Specify the signatures argument when logging a Hugging Face model that is not in the preceding list so that the registry knows the signatures of the target methods.

 {'name': '__CALL__',